pfefferle/wordpress-webmention/readme.md

 # Webmention #
 **Contributors:** pfefferle, dshanske
 **Donate link:** http://14101978.de
-**Tags:** webmention, pingback, trackback, linkback, indieweb
+**Tags:** webmention, pingback, trackback, linkback, indieweb, comment, response
 **Requires at least:** 4.7
 **Tested up to:** 4.8
 **Stable tag:** 3.4.0
 **License:** MIT
 **License URI:** http://opensource.org/licenses/MIT

-Webmention for WordPress!
+Enable conversation across the web.
+When you link to a website you can send it a webmention to notify it and then that website may display your post as a comment, like, or other response, and presto, you’re having a conversation from one site to another!

 ## Description ##

-[Webmention](http://www.w3.org/TR/webmention/) is a web standard that enables conversations across the web, a powerful building block that is used for a growing federated network of comments, likes, reposts, and other rich interactions across the decentralized social web.

-When you link to a website, you can send it a Webmention to notify it.
-If it supports Webmentions, then that website may display your post as a comment, like, or other response, and presto, you’re having a conversation from one site to another!
+A [Webmention](http://www.w3.org/TR/webmention/) is a notification that one URL links to another.
+Sending a Webmention is not limited to blog posts, and can be used for additional kinds of content and responses as well.

+For example, a response can be an RSVP to an event, an indication that someone "likes" another post, a "bookmark" of another post, and many others.
+Webmention enables these interactions to happen across different websites, enabling a distributed social web.

+The Webmention plugin supports the webmention protocol, giving you support for sending and receiving webmentions.
+It offers a simple built in presentation.
+To further enhance the presentation, you can install Semantic Linkbacks.

 ## Frequently Asked Questions ##